kirscht/resources/readme.md

       -
 <details open>

-  <summary>click to collapse</summary>

-  this one starts expanded because of the "open"
+  <summary>S.T.R.I.D.E.
+Model (click to expand)</summary>

-When attempting to inventory and categorize threats, it is often helpful to use a guide or reference.
+When attempting to inventory and categorize threats, using a guide or reference is often helpful.
 Microsoft developed a threat categorization scheme known as the STRIDE threat model.
 STRIDE is an acronym standing for the following:

-Spoofing: An attack with the goal of gaining access to a target system through the use of a falsified identity.
-When an attacker spoofs their identity as a valid or authorized entity, they are often able to bypass filters and blockades against unauthorized access.
+Spoofing: An attack to gain access to a target system through a falsified identity.
+When attackers spoof their identity as a valid or authorized entity, they can bypass filters and blockades against unauthorized access.

-Tampering: Any action resulting in unauthorized changes or manipulation of data, whether in transit or in storage.
+Tampering: Any action resulting in unauthorized changes or data manipulation, whether in transit or storage.
 Repudiation: The ability of a user or attacker to deny having performed an action or activity by maintaining plausible deniability.
 Repudiation attacks can also result in innocent third parties being blamed for security violations.

 Information disclosure: The revelation or distribution of private, confidential, or controlled information to external or unauthorized entities.

-Denial of service (DoS): An attack that attempts to prevent authorized use of a resource.
+Denial of service (DoS): An attack that attempts to prevent authorized resource use.
 This can be done through flaw exploitation, connection overloading, or traffic flooding.

 Elevation of privilege: An attack where a limited user account is transformed into an account with greater privileges, powers, and access.

 </details>